 I believe websites are essential for every business, and when you’re a new business it pays to look bigger than you are to attract more customers.
 You need to look professional and appealing to your customers, but a badly designed website can make them think the opposite.

 Building a website doesn’t have to be expensive.
-I offer a budget website package for this reason, because I think that all businesses should be able to get a beautiful and scalable website even with a small budget.
-There are also free options if you’d prefer to DIY, like Wix or WordPress.com.
+I offer a starter website package for this reason, because I think that all businesses should be able to get a beautiful and scalable website even with a small budget.

 I’ve written a post full of tips on creating a website here.

 If your budget is really limited and you don’t want to or have the time to create your own website, a Facebook or Google+ page is a good place to start.

 Don’t succumb to all of the courses promising you endless profits